 Disabled Muzzleloader Scope Permit

 A disabled muzzleloader scope permit is available to any visually impaired hunter having a permanent loss, significant limitation, or diagnosed disease or disorder, which substantially impairs the vision of a hunter, preventing the hunter from viewing and aligning the sights of a muzzleloader rifle with the target in order to hunt deer.
 The Disabled Muzzleloader Scope Permit allows the hunter to use a 1X scope on a muzzleloader rifle while hunting under the conditions of a muzzleloader deer hunt tag.
-Hunters must renew the permit each license year, but hunters may provide a copy of their previously issued permit to the CDFW’s License and Revenue Branch to renew annually.
+Hunters must renew the permit each license year, but hunters may provide a copy of their previously issued permit to CDFW’s License and Revenue Branch to renew annually.

 Mobility Impaired Disabled Persons Motor Vehicle Hunting License

 A Mobility Impaired Disabled Persons Motor Vehicle Hunting License is available for any mobility impaired disabled hunter who must use a motor vehicle to pursue game.
 The Mobility Impaired Disabled Persons Motor Vehicle Hunting License allows a hunter to discharge a firearm from a vehicle that is stopped and its engine turned off.
-To qualify a person must be either permanently or fully confined to a wheel chair, a single or double amputee above the knee or double amputee below the knee, or depend upon the aid of a walker, crutches, etc. to walk.
+To qualify, a person must be either permanently or fully confined to a wheel chair, a single or double amputee above the knee or double amputee below the knee, or depend upon the aid of a walker, crutches, etc. to walk.
 Certification from a licensed physician is required.
-The license is only available from the CDFW’s License and Revenue Branch.
+The license is only available from CDFW’s License and Revenue Branch.

-Hunter Education Classes
+Advanced Hunter Education

 Bowhunter Education Class